Exponential self-similar mixing by incompressible flows: Introduction

-In order to discuss the mixing properties of solutions to the continuity equation~\eqref{e:continuity} we need to define a notion of mixing scale, which can give a quantification of the ``level of mixedness'' of the solution $\rho(t,\cdot)$ at time $t$.
-The continuity equation preserves (formally at least) all $L^p$ norms of the solution. \footnoteb{In fact, $L^p$ norms of the solutions are frequently used as a measurement of the mixing scale for solutions of advection-diffusion equations, i.e., in the case when $\rho$ solves $\partial_t \rho + \dive(u\rho) = \Delta \rho$.
-Due to the viscosity, $L^p$ norms of the solution are dissipated along the time evolution.} Though, it is still possible for $\rho(t,\cdot)$ to converge to zero weakly. \footnoteb{Using characteristic functions of sets as test functions, it is not difficult to prove that this will be the case for instance if the flow of $u$ is strongly mixing in the ergodic sense.} In fact, the vanishing of the homogeneous negative Sobolev norm $\dot H^{-1}$ of $\rho(t,\cdot)$ (see \S\ref{ss:defH} for its definition) can be proved to be equivalent to the convergence of $\rho(t,\cdot)$ to $0$ weakly in $L^2$ (see for instance~\cite{doering}).
-More generally, the use of negative norms to measure mixing was proposed in~\cite{MMP}, where the equivalence between the decay of the $\dot H^{-1/2}$ norm and mixing in the ergodic sense was established.
+\begin{parag}[Functional and geometric mixing scales] In order to discuss the mixing properties of solutions to the continuity equation~\eqref{e:continuity} we need to define a notion of mixing scale that can quantify the ``level of mixedness'' of the solution $\rho(t,\cdot)$ at time $t$.
+At least at a formal level, the continuity equation preserves all $L^p$ norms of the solution, which as a result are not a suitable measurement of mixing in our setting. \footnoteb{In fact, $L^p$ norms of the solutions are frequently used as a measurement of the mixing scale for solutions of advection-diffusion equations, i.e., in the case when $\rho$ solves $\bd_t \rho + \dive(u\rho) = \Delta \rho$.
+Due to the viscosity, $L^p$ norms of the solution are dissipated along the time evolution.} Though, it is still possible for $\rho(t,\cdot)$ to converge to zero weakly. \footnoteb{Using characteristic functions of sets as test functions, it is not difficult to prove that this will be the case for instance if the flow of $u$ is strongly mixing in the ergodic sense.} This is the mixing process we want to quantify and analyze in this paper.